DPCN-US/www/content/about/team/phil.md

 ![Phil's professional headshot](/images/headshot-phil-cablelabs.jpg)

 Phil's callsign is K0PRW.
 He has been licensed since 1997 and has an interest in technology and emergency preparedness.
-Phil's roles in DPCN include founder, systems architect and engineer, president, webmaster, recruiter, and catchall.
+Phil's roles at DPCN include founder, systems architect and engineer, president, webmaster, recruiter, and catchall.

 <!--more-->